|2014 Wasatch 100|

 Be Prepared: This event is extremely demanding, and should only be undertaken by athletes in excellent physical condition.
 All entrants should be familiar with basic first-aid, and know the symptoms and treatment for heat exhaustion, hypothermia, frostbite, and altitude sickness.
 Some course sections between aid stations exceed nine miles.
 Runners should be well-equipped to care for themselves and effect self-rescue if necessary.
 Only runners who can demonstrate successful ultrarunning experience or its equivalent will be considered for entry.

 Training Runs: The Race Committee highly recommends that you run as much of the course as possible before race day.
-For information about informal training runs and trail conditions information please watch the Bulletins section of the web page.
+For information about informal training runs and trail conditions information please watch the Bulletins section of the web page and our Facebook page.